What Qualifications Are Needed to Be a Procurement Manager?

 Academic Qualifications

 Purchasing managers need to perform analytically complex tasks.
-They also must be able to negotiate hard with vendors.
+They must also be able to negotiate effectively with vendors.
 They must, therefore, be well-versed in commercial practices, business legislation, and interpersonal abilities.
-Therefore, a degree in business would be the most beneficial, as it usually covers the basics of business law and negotiations.
-However, economics, accounting, or law degrees might also be acceptable.
-On-the-job training is another option for learning numerous skills.
+Thus, a degree in business would be the most beneficial, as it usually covers the basics of business law and negotiations.
+However, degrees in economics, accounting, or law might also be acceptable.
+On-the-job training is another option for acquiring a range of skills.

 Purchasing managers in manufacturing organisations usually need engineering degrees.
 This is because they have intricate supply networks.
 Engineering courses cover the basics of production, manufacturing, and quality assurance.
 Purchasing managers in such companies are expected to have these skills.
 These programmes will increase your selection prospects.